-The content guideline states that
+The content guideline states that:

-“The URL http://www.example.com/green-dress.html is much more useful to us than http://www.example.com/greendress.html.
-We recommend that you use hyphens (-) instead of underscores (_) in your URLs.”
+The URL http://www.example.com/green-dress.html is much more useful to us than http://www.example.com/greendress.html.
+We recommend that you use hyphens (-) instead of underscores (_) in your URLs.

-It could be that Google is more inclined to consider the ease of a layman rather than programmers that the dashes (-) are the preferred word separators in the URLs.
+It could be that Google is more inclined to considering the ease of a layman rather than programmers which is why dashes (-) are the preferred word separators in the URL.
 The following are some of the justifications in support of what Google has finalized, as they have not given any explanation for it.

-The recent advancement in technology is revolving around a common man.
-Generally, people are more familiar with a hyphen (or dash) than an underscore.
-So, if you want the customers to easily type the URL in the future, then the preferred link structure can be https://www.store.com/baby-garments rather than https://www.store.com/baby_garments.
+Recent advancements in technology revolve around the common man.
+People are more familiar with a hyphen (or dash) than an underscore.
+So if you want customers to type the URL with ease, then the preferred link structure should be https://www.store.com/baby-garments rather than https://www.store.com/baby_garments.
 It can be regarded as a friendly URL.
 As you can see, a layman cannot recognize the underscore used in the second URL.
 All the shopping carts have a friendly urlstrtucure e.g. Magetno, Opencart.
 At the same time, some other shopping carts don’t have such structure e.g. PrestaShop where

-If you need to separate the words, you can write it ‘baby garments’ and the URL will appear as https://www.store.com/baby%20garments.
-Though it splits the phrase, but compromises the readability of your web address.
+If you need to separate the words, you can write ‘baby garments’ and the URL will appear as https://www.store.com/baby%20garments.
+Even though it does split the phrase, it compromises the readability of your web address.

-Here again, you can compare the use of a dash, i.e. https://www.store.com/baby-garments which is more appealing, precise and easy to remember.
+Once again, you can compare the use of a dash, i.e. https://www.store.com/baby-garments which is more appealing, precise and easy to remember.